Think in translation

 Episode 2: Discovering Diverse Voices in Translation

-Available 12 April: We've established that reading in translation can change the way you think about the world.
+We've established that reading in translation can change the way you think about the world.
 In this episode, Lighthouse Bookshop's Mairi Oliver and Annie Rutherford elaborate on that and go on to explore what it means to be in a gatekeeper position: as publishers and booksellers we have a responsibility to bring diverse voices to our readers.
+(12 April 2018)

-Available 26 April: Latvian author Pauls Bankovskis reveals his favourite translated book, and what it's like to read his own novels in translation.
-His novel 18 was published by Vagabond Voices in 2017, and his writing also appears in Comma Press's translation of The Book of Riga (April 2018).
+In this episode Latvian writer Pauls Bankovskis explores the delightful strangeness one can find in translated works.
+He also discusses the author-translator relationship, and what it's like to read his own novels in translation – including the feeling he gets when a translation is right (even if he can't read in the target language).
+His novel 18 was published by Vagabond Voices in 2017, and his writing also appears in Comma Press's Book of Riga (2018).
+(26 April 2018)

-Available 10 May: Matthew Hyde has translated works from Russian and Estonian – including Vagabond Voices' The Death of the Perfect Sentence (2017).
+Matthew Hyde has translated works from Russian and Estonian – including Vagabond Voices' The Death of the Perfect Sentence (2017).
 He is also a musician (you can hear his song "Puid Metsa" at the start and end of our podcast).
 In this episode he discusses his favourite translation and his unusual career path, among other things.
+(10 May 2018)

 Episode 7: Adam Freudenheim